THE BLUE CAVE TOUR GUIDE – with updated prices for 2023

 Should you wish to visit the Green cave (optional), this will cost you from 7 to 10 euros per person, depending if you arrive in the busier months or not.
 The tour can also be done by hiring a private speedboat with a skipper, which can cost you anywhere from 400 euros up, per group.
 This can even turn out to be more cost-effective, in case you are with a bigger group.

-At 10:00 AM you should come to the agency to do the check in.
+At 10:00 AM you should come to the agency to do the check-in.
 Boarding should start anywhere between 10 and 10:30.
 The boat rides between stops usually last from 15 to 45 minutes, and almost every stop is also a swimming opportunity, but you can also stay on the boat and relax.
 Locations like Stiniva and Green cave can best be experienced by swimming in, as the boats are not allowed to enter them.
 However, in most cases there is a dingy boat available, so you can row your way in.
-When you reach the Bisevo island, where the Blue cave is located, you will have to embark your boat and proceed to buy your tickets at the ticket point.
+When you reach Bisevo island, where the Blue cave is located, you will have to embark on your boat and proceed to buy your tickets at the ticket point.
 Blue cave is sometimes visited in the first part of your tour, and sometimes later on; this always depends on the winds and how crowded the Bisevo port is, so your skipper will act according to his best estimate, in order to make your experience as good as possible.
-It is recommended to buy the tickets as soon as you disembark, so that you would not have to wait for long to get inside the cave.
+It is recommended to buy the tickets as soon as you disembark so that you would not have to wait for long to get inside the cave.
 In case you do have some waiting time (you will know how much time you have because there is a digital ticket counter display) by the ticket office, make sure to visit the sandy beach on the other side of the tiny Bisevo island; you will not regret it, it is absolutely stunning!

 When it is time to get inside the cave, you will have to board a small boat in the port which will take you to the interior of the Blue cave.
 Motorboats are not allowed to enter and swimming is strictly prohibited as this is a protected area.
-The moment of entering the cave might seem somewhat claustrophobic at first, because the hole through which you have to pass with the boat to get in is fairly small, you might even have to duck your head.
+The moment of entering the cave might seem somewhat claustrophobic at first because the hole through which you have to pass with the boat to get in is fairly small, you might even have to duck your head.
 However, as soon as you enter the space opens up drastically, and you will find yourself in a spacious room illuminated with stunning turquoise blue color.
 The boat guide will take you around the cave and explain the history of the place, during which time you can use your camera and try to capture the moment.
-The tour of the cave is not very long, 5 to 10 minutes max, which is enough time to experience if fully and take some stunning photos.
+The tour of the cave is not very long, 5 to 10 minutes max, which is enough time to experience it fully and take some stunning photos.

 When the entire group has visited the cave (this is why, once again, you should buy your tickets as soon as you disembark – so that others would not have to wait for you), you can come back to your tour boat and proceed with the tour.
 While the order in which the locations are visited is never fixed, it is almost certain that your last location will be Palmižana, a bay on Pakleni islands, which is also your lunch stop.
 This is the most famous bay of Pakleni, and arguably, the most beautiful one.
 The last break is the longest one and it will last around 2 hours.
-You can use this time to go for lunch in one of the restaurants in the bay, to swim in the sandy beach of Palmižana, or you can take a walk and explore the rich nature with many interesting plants growing in the area.
+You can use this time to go for lunch in one of the restaurants in the bay, to swim by the sandy beach of Palmižana, or you can take a walk and explore the rich nature with many interesting plants growing in the area.
 After Palmižana the tour is slowly coming to an end, so you should board your boat and enjoy the final (and very scenic) ride of the day, as the boat approaches Hvar port.

 As the industry is booming, you will find many different operators offering Blue cave tour on the street.
 While some competition is always healthy, it should keep you extra alert as not every option might be good for you.
 It is advisable to check Google or Trip Advisor reviews of the agency you book with, and try to stick with the veterans of the industry, as those might vouch for the best possible experience.

-Finally, as Blue cave tour frequently gets booked out, especially in the peak season (July and August), it is advisable to book your spots in advance.
+Finally, as the Blue cave tour frequently gets booked out, especially in the peak season (July and August), it is advisable to book your spots in advance.
 You can do that by sending us a message.
 If you wish to find out more about the tour and the locations, you can check out Mario’s Blue cave tour page.